 \section{Conclusion}

-A novel adversarial attack was introduced specifically designed to deceive scene flow networks without affecting human predictions.
-The generated adversarial examples demonstrated effectiveness in altering the average end-point error of the scene flow networks.
+A novel adversarial attack was introduced to deceive scene flow networks while preserving human perceptual consistency.
+The generated adversarial examples effectively increased the average end-point error of the targeted models.
 The susceptibility of the scene flow networks to the adversarial attacks was observed to be higher compared to the optical flow networks.
-Nevertheless, the field of scene flow estimation has received relatively less research attention, emphasizing the need for more comprehensive investigations in this domain.
-The robustness of the networks can also be improved by the attacks proposed in this paper.
-In light of the various applications of the scene flow estimation, such as liveness detection and authentication, future research can explore the combination of the proposed method with liveness detection and authentication specifications to achieve improved results.
-An additional avenue that researchers can pursue is the exploration of black-box or universal adversarial attacks specifically targeting the scene flow estimation.
+This highlights the relative under-exploration of adversarial robustness in scene flow estimation and the need for more comprehensive study in this area.
+Beyond evaluation, the proposed attack can also be used within adversarial training frameworks to improve model robustness.
+Given the importance of scene flow estimation in applications such as liveness detection and authentication, future work could investigate integrating adversarial robustness methods into these systems.
+Another promising direction is the development of black-box and universal adversarial attacks for scene flow estimation.